GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 ---------------

-The external interface developer will need to create native data classes or structures that are capable of containing the information associated with the 6 GMT objects: data tables, grids, images, color palette tables, PostScript documents, and text tables.
+The external interface developer will need to create native data classes or structures that are capable of containing the information associated with the 5 GMT objects: data tables, grids, images, color palette tables, and PostScript documents.
 In other words, how your external environment will represent these data in memory.
 Some of these "containers" may already exist, while others may need to be designed.
-Most likely, you will end up with a set of six containers that can hold the various GMT data objects and related metadata.
+Most likely, you will end up with a set of five containers that can hold the various GMT data objects and related metadata.
 In addition, it may be convenient to also consider the two GMT helper objects MATRIX and VECTOR, which may be closer to the native representation of your data than, for instance, the native GMT_DATASET.